Champions of Change

 - Regular awareness sessions (Life Enrichment Education, LEE) on sanitation are conducted during SHG meetings

-- SHG women have access to bank loans for small investments.
+- SHG women have access to bank loans for small investments like short term loans bad credit.

 - In addition to holding awareness programs, SHG women support all activities in the village, including regular cleaning drives and rallies.